Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.Telemetry.ApplicationInsights.md

 ## Breaking Changes

 * The `ApplicationInsightsTelemetryPublisher` has been removed since `ITelemetryPublisher` interface was removed from `Microsoft.FeatureManagement` package.
+The feature flag telemetry pipeline is now integrated with .NET `Acitivity` instrumentation. [#455](https://github.com/microsoft/FeatureManagement-Dotnet/pull/455)

 ## 4.0.0-preview3 - April 10, 2024